LiteForex group includes 2 related companies.

 Be aware, CY company has some trading restrictions because of the European Securities and Markets Authority (ESMA) influence.

-LiteForex group accepts clients from all over the world, excluding USA, Belgium and some third-world countries.
+LiteForex group accepts clients from all over the world, excluding USA, Russia, Belgium and some third-world countries.

 Forex broker offers the following underlying assets for trading.